Scalable In-Context Q-Learning: Method

-To address this challenge, we aim to design a lightweight prompt structure capable of encoding precise information about decision tasks.
-RL agents learn by actively interacting with the external environment, modeled as an MDP.
-The world model, representing environment dynamics~\citep{hafner2025mastering}, fully characterizes the underlying task and remains invariant to behavior policies or the datasets collected.
-Inspired by this fundamental property of RL, we pretrain a generalized world model to acquire task-relevant information from the multi-task offline dataset, and use it to transform raw transitions $(s,a,r)$ into compact task representations $z$ to construct the prompt.
+\textbf{World Modeling.} As shown in Figure~\ref{fig:model}-(a), we design a lightweight prompt structure capable of encoding precise information about decision tasks.
+The world model, representing environment dynamics $p(s',r|s,a)$~\citep{hafner2025mastering}, fully characterizes the underlying task and remains invariant to behavior policies or the datasets collected.
+Inspired by this fundamental property of RL, we pretrain a generalized world model to acquire task-relevant information from the multi-task offline dataset.
+The world model contains a context encoder $E_{\phi}$ that abstracts recent $k$-step experiences $\eta_t^i \!=\! (s_{t-k}, a_{t-k}, r_{t-k},...,s_{t-1},a_{t-1},r_{t-1},s_t,a_t)^i$ into a task representation as $z^i_t\!=\!E_{\phi}(\eta_t^i)$, and a dynamics decoder $D_\varphi$ that predict the instant reward and next state conditioned on the task representation as $[\hat{r}_t, \hat{s}_{t+1}]\!=\!D_{\varphi}(s_t,a_t; z_t^i)$.
+Then, for training the in-context policy, we sample a short $h$-step trajectory randomly from dataset $\mathcal{D}^i$, and use the pretrained $E_{\phi}$ to transform raw transitions in this trajectory into compact task representations as

+Then, we construct a \textit{lightweight} prompt $\beta$ using the $h$-step task representation for fast and precise in-context inference, as opposed to AD algorithms that can require long training histories as context.
+Sec.~\ref{sec:wm} presents the world model and its pretraining process in detail.

+\textbf{Dynamic Programming.} Classical RL algorithms learn a value function to backpropagate expected returns using dynamic programming updates, showcasing high stitching capacity that allows for not only imitating collected data but also achieving substantial improvement beyond it~\citep{sutton1998reinforcement}.
+Inspired by this, we harness the stitching property to offer a promising avenue for unleashing ICRL's potential toward explicit reward maximization.
+Following common practice in advanced offline RL algorithms~\citep{kostrikov2022offline,snell2023offline}, we learn both a state value function $V$ and an action value function $Q$.
+As shown in Figure~\ref{fig:model}-(b), we design a prompt-based multi-head transformer architecture to simultaneously predict the optimal and value functions.
+Let $\theta$ denote parameters of the integrated transformer model.
+The model outputs the policy $\pi_{\theta}(a|s; \beta)$, the state value $V_\theta(s; \beta)$, and the action value $Q_\theta(s,a; \beta)$ using three separate heads, given the task prompt $\beta$ and corresponding query inputs ($s$ or $s,a$).
+Sec.~\ref{sec:icql} presents the detailed learning process.

+This flexible design maintains two appealing properties.
+One is \textbf{parameter efficiency}.
+Our model only introduces two additional lightweight heads compared to traditional ICRL methods such as DPT, and the resulting increase in parameters is negligible relative to the foundational transformer backbone.
+Another is \textbf{model scalability}.
+Our central component remains an end-to-end causal transformer architecture that holds the promise for training RL models at scale.
+We learn the in-context policy by advantage-weighted regression, a supervised learning style with a simple and convergent maximum likelihood loss (refer to Eq.~(\ref{eq:pi_loss})).
+It ensures that our method preserves the scalability and stability inherent to the supervised pretraining paradigm.
+Moreover, we train the whole multi-head transformer policy end-to-end (refer to Sec.~\ref{sec:opt}), releasing the transformer's scalability with a simplified pipeline.